abrac/EV-Fleet-Simulator/dependencies.md

 > Note: Version numbers are just the ones that I tested the program with.
 Other
 > versions may also work.
 But many packages and software introduce breaking
 > changes between releases.
-So be aweare of that.
+So be aware of that.

 > Note: Packages marked with a `*` are mandatory.
 The other packages are
 > recommended, but the software may work without them.
 Packages marked with a